martin-olivier/airgorah/README.md

 ![illustration](.github/assets/illustration.png)

-`Airgorah` is a WiFi auditing software that can perform `deauth attacks` and `WPA password recovery`.
-It can be used to audit a network and discover the devices connected to it, to perform a deauth attack against a specific device or all the devices connected to the network, and to recover the password of an access point.
+`Airgorah` can be used to audit a WiFi network by discovering the clients connected to it, performing deauth attacks against specific clients or all the clients connected to the network, or by recovering the password of the access point.

 It is written in Rust and uses [GTK4 bindings](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
 The software is based on [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) tools suite.